benmodels/behavioral_cloning/README.md

 #### Training (New) Networks:
 `model.py` is the script used to create and train the model.
-Feel free to change the model architectures in `shahnet()` and `shahnet_small()` functions and then use the following command to train the models:
+Feel free to change the model architectures in `shahnet()` and `shahnet_small()` functions and then use the following commands to train the models:
 * To train the large model: in terminal run `python model.py`
 * To train the small model: in terminal run `python model.py --model_size small`